jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![Cloudflare Pages custom domain](/images/cf-pages-custom-domain.png)

-Subsequent commits to the GitHub repo trigger a fresh build and deploy.
+Subsequent commits to the GitHub repo trigger a fresh build and re-deploy.

 ![More deployments](/images/cf-pages-deployments.png)

 ## GitHub Pages

-For comparison, I set up [jldec.uk](https://jldec.uk) using [GitHub Pages](https://pages.github.com).
+For comparison, I set up [jldec.uk](https://jldec.uk), another copy of [jldec.me](https://jldec.me) using [GitHub Pages](https://pages.github.com).

-First I created a new [jldec.uk repo](https://github.com/jldec/jldec.uk/) to host the GitHub Pages site.
-Since the output can include javascript bundles, fonts, etc., I prefer not to store the output in the same repo as the source.
+First I created a new jldec.uk [repo](https://github.com/jldec/jldec.uk/) to host the GitHub Pages site.
+Since the output includes javascript bundles, fonts, etc., I prefer to keep it separate from the source.

-I pushed the first generated HTML website to this repo manually, using the output of a local build.
-The empty `.nojekyll` file is important to prevent GitHub Pages from triggering a Jekyll build.
+I pushed the first generated website to this repo manually, using the output of a local build.
+The empty `.nojekyll` file is important to a Jekyll build on GitHub.

 ![GitHub Pages repo](/images/gh-pages-repo.png)

-Next I configured GitHub Pages in the repo settings.
+Next I configured GitHub Pages in the repo settings ([...looks familiar 😃](https://github.blog/2016-08-17-simpler-github-pages-publishing/))
-(_... always nice to use a feature you [helped build](https://github.blog/2016-08-17-simpler-github-pages-publishing/)_.)

 ![GitHub Pages settings](/images/gh-pages-settings.png)